ssheybani/baby-vision-curriculum/projectstatus/himanshu.md

 Future Goals:
 - By Mar 15: Find the right set of hyperparamters for pretraining to: maximize performance, minimize runtime.
-- Run the curriculum vs anti-curriculum experiemnts.
+- Mar15 - Apr15: Iterate with the paper results: running the curriculum vs anti-curriculum experiments.
 - By April 15: Submit to BrainScore (we should be ready to write the paper after this).
 - If there's more time, try more algorithms.